 - Go slowly if you don’t want to crush or stab your finger in between some sewing machine parts

 …and other such helpful advice I would happily offer any beginning ‘sewist’ today.
 More tips like this in an upcoming (as yet unwritten) post.
 For now, I wanted to show you something cool.
 I’ve included a few affiliate links in this post.
-If you happen to order from them, I earn a small percentage of the sale (this costs you nothing additionally).
+If you happen to order anything, I earn a small percentage of the sale (this costs you nothing additionally and helps keep my blog afloat, little by little).

 I got this set approximately a year ago and it was a game changer.
 I don’t use that term lightly — or at all in the history of my being, actually, now that I think of it.
 It’s a set of 32 different presser feet that work with most of the popular sewing machine brands, and it unlocks the potential for so many more projects!